pendle-finance/documentation/docs/ProtocolMechanics/YieldTokenization/Minting.md

 ## Usage of External Oracles

 On L2s, external oracles are needed for sourcing the contract ratio of the accepted yield-bearing assets from Ethereum Mainnet.
-For that purpose, Pendle uses [RedStone Oracles](https://docs.redstone.finance/docs/smart-contract-devs/price-feeds) on Arbitrum to source the contract ratio of weETH/eETH.
+For that purpose, Pendle uses [RedStone Oracles](https://docs.redstone.finance/docs/smart-contract-devs/price-feeds) on Arbitrum to source the contract ratio of several markets.